hwndept/node-seed/README.md

   - set "license"
   - set right "keywords" or remove this section
   - set your "repository" or remove this section
-  - set "buggs" or remove this section
+  - set "bugs" or remove this section
   - set "homepage" or remove this section
 4. Update README.md
 5. Update .travis.yml to use Travis as CI or remove it.